huseyinsonmez/pb-pgbackrest/README.md

 ```bash
 $ ansible-playbook launch.yml
 ```
-NOTE: IP addresses in hosts file belongs to test servers.
+NOTE: IP addresses in hosts file belongs to my test servers.
 They don't exist anymore.
 At least for me. :)